jarthod/render-later/README.md

 ------------------|------------| -------
 Phusion Passenger | ✔️         |
 Unicorn           | ✔️         | _with `tcp_nopush: false`_
-puma              | ✔️         |
+puma              | ✔️         | _default for `rails s`_
-WEBrick           | ❌         | _default for `rails s`_
+WEBrick           | ❌         |
 Thin              | ❌         |

-To try it in development, I recommend adding `gem 'unicorn-rails'` to your `Gemfile`'s development group and use `UNICORN_WORKERS=4 rails s` to start it.
-We need multiple processes in development to avoid blocking CSS requests during the page load.
-It's totally fine to develop with a single process or a server which doesn't support streaming, you just won't see the effects of the gem.
+To try it in development, I recommend using `puma` (the default Rails server) with `rails s`.
+We need the multiple threads in development to avoid blocking CSS/JS requests during the page streaming.
+It's totally fine to develop with a single thread/process or a server which doesn't support streaming, you just won't see the effects of the gem.

 ### gzip